 There’s more about other forms of Cuban Transport in our guide to transport in Cuba here.

 Viñales is located in the Pinar del Rio region of Cuba.
 Viñales is in the west of Cuba and is known for the limestone rock formations, the mogotes as well as the plantations of both tobacco and coffee.
 Pastel-colored old colonial-style houses with large porches line the streets of the small downtown area and the entire area exudes a calmness that you’ll find welcoming after the bustle of Havana.

 Where to Go After Viñales

-Most visitors to Viñales will have come here from Havana, either as a day trip to Viñales or for a longer stay.
-If you’re using the Viazul bus service for your transport in Cuba, then the easiest places to head to after Viñales, especially on the Viazul Bus system are those on a direct bus route.
-(Viazul isn’t great at timetabling connecting buses – check out more on the Viazul bus system here).
-These are the most popular places to travel to from Viñales.
+Most visitors to Viñales will have come here from Havana, either on a day trip to Viñales or for a longer stay.
+If you’re using the Viazul bus service for your transport in Cuba, then the easiest places to head to after Viñales, is Havana.
+There are currently no other scheduled Viazul Buses to anywhere other than HAvana.

 Viñales to Havana

-Viñales is 180 kilometres from Havana – this takes around 2.5 to 3 hours to travel in a colectivo or taxi.
-There are 2 buses a day from Viñales to Havana with Viazul.
-Alternatively take a colectivo and shorten your travel time immensely.
+Viñales is 180 kilometers from Havana – this takes around 2.5 to 3 hours to travel in a colectivo or taxi.
+There is just one bus a day from Viñales to Havana with Viazul.
+Alternatively, take a colectivo and shorten your travel time immensely.